dephiloper/dephiloper.github.io/_posts/2018-08-01-bachelor-thesis.markdown

 category: Game Development / Artificial Intelligence / Virtual Reality
 repo: Github
 repo-url: https://github.com/dephiloper/bachelor-thesis
-description: This scientific thesis focuses on the comparison of artificial intelligence (AI) algorithms in immersive video games.
-The practical part achieves the development of a prototypical racing game, which was designed for use in a virtual reality (VR) environment.
-In addition to the theoretical basics of artificial intelligence and VR simulations, the individual functions of AI technologies in games are examined in more detail.
-Finally, an opinion poll is carried out in which it is evaluated which of the implemented AI procedures can achieve the most natural effect on the player.
+description: My bachelor thesis focused on the comparison of artificial
+    intelligence algorithms in immersive video games.
+The practical part of the thesis addressed the development of a prototypical racing game, which was designed for the use in a virtual reality environment.
+In addition to the theoretical basics of artificial intelligence and VR simulations, the individual functions of AI technologies in games were examined in more detail.
+Finally, an opinion poll was conducted to assess which of the AI procedures implemented could have the most natural effect on the player.

 ---